 If you don’t want to eat or feel sick to your stomach, try several small meals a day.
 Choose high-protein, high-calorie foods.
 Add butter, sauces, and syrups to your dishes to make them tasty and add some much-needed calories.

 You can also drink your meals.
 Milkshakes, smoothies, and protein shakes may go down better than solid food.
 They’re high in calories, and you can add nutrients to them with fruit, veggies, and protein powder.
 Cold foods like shakes can also be easier when nausea is a problem.

 Bowel trouble is another common side effect of immunotherapy.
 Some people have diarrhea, while others get constipated.
 The same home remedies can help with either problem.
 Drink lots of water or other clear fluids.
 Avoid sugary drinks and fruit juices.
 They can make diarrhea worse.
 Suck on ice chips or ice pops to get more liquids into your system.

 Light exercise, even just some simple bed- or chair-based movements, can ease constipation.
 Do as much as you can, within any limits set by your doctor.

 These drugs take the brakes off your immune system.
 When it’s going full tilt, it can sometimes attack healthy tissues and organs.
 Your doctors will keep an eye out for inflammation of your organs, including your lungs (pneumonitis), liver (hepatitis), colon (colitis/diarrhea), and thyroid gland.

 These complications can be serious.
 But your doctor can control them with medicine.
-Or he may take you off immunotherapy and try something else.
+Or they may take you off immunotherapy and try something else.